simon-verbois/vaultwarden-k3s/README.md

 1. A working Kubernetes cluster (e.g., K3s, k0s, RKE2).
 2. The `kubectl` command-line tool configured to access your cluster.
 3. An **Ingress Controller** installed in the cluster (e.g., Traefik, NGINX Ingress).
 4. A **StorageClass** configured to dynamically provision storage volumes.
-K3s includes `local-path-provisioner`, which works for this configuration.
 5. An SMTP server for sending invitation emails and other notifications.

 <br>